-Photo 3 shows the parts of a standard Overfill Protection Device (OPD) cylinder valve.
-Federal law requires all propane cylinders be fitted with an OPD-type valve.
+Photo 3 shows the parts of a standard overfill protection device cylinder valve.
+Federal law requires all propane cylinders be fitted with an OPD valve.

-The OPD device has an attached float to prevent overfilling the cylinder (see Figure 3).
-Cylinders must never be filled above 80 percent of capacity because gas expands with increases in temperature.
+The OPD has an attached float to prevent overfilling the cylinder (see Figure 3).
+Cylinders must never be filled above 80% of capacity because gas expands with increases in temperature.
 The OPD should never be relied upon to indicate a tank is almost full.
 If an older cylinder is requalified, NFPA 58 requires the cylinder to have a new OPD valve installed.
 NFPA 58 also requires all small propane cylinders have an OPD installed.
 Cylinders should only be filled by a qualified professional.